-Last week the New Zealand Law Society revealed results from its first ever survey about the safety of lawyers in the workplace with a focus on sexual harassment and bullying.
+The New Zealand Law Society revealed results from its first-ever survey about the safety of lawyers in the workplace with a focus on sexual harassment and bullying.
 A total of 13,662 lawyers were asked to undertake the survey, the first of its kind to be carried out by the Society since it was founded 150 years ago.

 As we all become more aware of sexual harassment and bullying in the workplace, there are increasing pressures for managers and business owners to identify and eradicate issues in the team.

 EQ Consultants regularly provides advice and investigations for businesses that want an external approach to avoid conflicts of interest.

 Principal Consultant, Viv Patterson has conducted bullying and harassment investigations for large corporates, lawyers and small-medium size firms.
 She shares her recommended approach to prevent bullying and harassment in the workplace.

 Bullying and harassment - part of the workplace culture

 Viv says: "Usually we find that bullying and harassment has been occurring insidiously within the culture.
 Often the behaviour of a person has been accepted, for example that's just what X is like.
 As society's tolerance for behaviours change, this is reflected in the workplace.
 We often find those who are victims of bullying and harassment are struggling with anxiety and cannot sleep.
 It pervades all aspects of their life – both at home and work, creating self-doubt and eroding confidence.
 These people (the victims) are often high achievers."

 How can you prevent bullying and harassment in the workplace?